 State attorneys general have also invoked their parens patriae authority to protect their citizens and state economies from the harm caused by anticompetitive transactions.
-For instance, in their pending challenge to T-Mobile’s proposed acquisition of Sprint, nearly 20 state attorneys general have alleged that the transaction will result in their residents paying higher prices for lower quality mobile phone services as well as harm to their states’ general economies.
+For instance, in their unsuccessful challenge to T-Mobile’s acquisition of Sprint, various state attorneys general alleged that the transaction would result in their residents paying higher prices for lower quality mobile phone services as well as harm to their states’ general economies.
 Likewise, the state attorneys general that joined the DOJ’s successful challenges to the proposed Anthem/Cigna and Aetna/Humana mergers alleged that these mergers would have harmed their citizens and the general economies of their states by reducing the number of large health insurance providers from five to three.

 There are, however, important limitations on the parens patriae authority conferred to state attorneys general under the federal antitrust laws.
 For instance, the monetary relief sought by state attorneys general must: (1) arise out of a Sherman Act violation; (2) have been incurred by natural persons residing in their states (i.e., the losses suffered by business organisations cannot be included in the alleged damages); (3) exclude harm suffered by indirect purchasers of the goods and/or services in question; (4) avoid the risk of multiple recoveries by excluding amounts previously awarded for the same injuries; and (5) arise out of actual financial losses rather than general harm to their state’s economy.
 Moreover, state attorneys general must provide their residents with adequate notice of the lawsuit and a meaningful opportunity to opt out of the litigation.

 In seeking to prove the monetary harm suffered by their citizens, state attorneys general can employ many of the same methods utilised by private plaintiffs.
-In price-fixing cases, for example, state attorneys general can prove the claimed aggregate damages by utilising ‘statistical or sampling methods’, ‘comput[ing[ [the] illegal overcharges’, or relying on any other methodology deemed ‘reasonable’ by the court.
-In addition, a number of state antitrust laws authorise their state attorney general to hire private lawyers to handle parens patriae actions, which the state attorneys general challenging the T-Mobile/Sprint merger have done.
+In price-fixing cases, for example, state attorneys general can prove the claimed aggregate damages by utilising ‘statistical or sampling methods’, ‘comput[ing] [the] illegal overcharges’, or relying on any other methodology deemed ‘reasonable’ by the court.
+In addition, a number of state antitrust laws authorise their state attorney general to hire private lawyers to handle parens patriae actions, which was done by the state attorneys general who challenged the T-Mobile/Sprint merger.

 Civil enforcement of state antitrust laws